Fslucidi/autra/README.md

 ffmpeg -i path/to/your/original/file.mp3 path/to/your/converted/file.wav
 ```
 Replace path/to/your/original/file and path/to/your/converted/file.wav with the actual paths to your audio files.
 This setup allows you to transcribe audio effectively using Python on macOS.

-You can just select, copy, and paste this text into your README file.
-Adjust the specific paths and details as necessary for your project.